 How many lenders are accredited for RLS, and how can I find them?

-A full list of accredited RLS lenders is available on the RLS Accredited lenders page and will be kept updated as new lenders are accredited.
+A full list of accredited RLS lenders is available on the RLS Accredited lenders page.

 I am not an existing customer of any of the participating lenders.
 Can I still apply?